tir38/android-test-only-module-failure/README.md

    implementation 'androidx.test.espresso:espresso-core:3.2.0'
 }
 ```
-12. Move the generated instrumentation test in the `app_test/src/androidTest` into the main directory `app_test/src/main`: [here](https://github.com/tir38/android-test-only-module-failure/blob/master/app_tests/src/main/java/com/example/app_tests/ExampleInstrumentedTest.java)
+12. Move the generated instrumentation test in the `app_tests/src/androidTest` into the main directory `app_tests/src/main`: [here](https://github.com/tir38/android-test-only-module-failure/blob/master/app_tests/src/main/java/com/example/app_tests/ExampleInstrumentedTest.java)

-13. Now you are ready to run the instrumentation test in your new test-only `app_test` module:
+13. Now you are ready to run the instrumentation test in your new test-only `app_tests` module:
-`$ ./gradlew clean mylibrary:connectedDebugAndroidTest`
+`$ ./gradlew clean app_tests:connectedDebugAndroidTest`

-14. This test will crash:
+14. This test will fail with "tests not found" which is the classic indication that something in the app crashed before the test even started.
+So go looking at device logs we see:

 ```
 android.content.res.Resources$NotFoundException: Unable to find resource ID #0x7f0a0027